paquiteau/snake-fmri/docs/mrd-simulation.md

  - `header` group: contains the metadata for the file, as well as serialized information for the simulation.
  - `acquisition` group: contains the raw k-space data and the acquisition parameters.
- - `images` group: contains the static informations for the simulation (phantom, coil sensitivity maps, etc.).
+ - `images` group: contains the static information for the simulation (phantom, coil sensitivity maps, etc.).
  - `waveforms` group: contains the dynamic information for the simulation (motion, physiological noise, etc.).